-When you open The Chicken Chapel of Love’s hand-carved wooden doors inscribed with the latin phrase Vide cor meum (See My Heart), you’re greeted with stained glass windows filtering the east-rising sun, gilded gold, walls of woodburnt symbols bv Nasreen Khan, neon lights, red velvet curtains, taxidermied roosters, warm wood church pews, wax candles of all colors — some lit, some melted.
+When you open The Chicken Chapel of Love’s hand-carved wooden doors inscribed with the latin phrase Vide cor meum (See My Heart), you’re greeted with pink stained glass windows, gilded gold candelabras, an altar cabinent of woodburnt symbols by Nasreen Khan, red velvet curtains, taxidermy roosters, warm wood church pews, wax candles.

 Ceremony and ritual are foundations of modern society.
-The desire to create meaningful words, movements, and sacred spaces is hard-wired into us and created by people of all cultures and backgrounds.
+The desire to create meaningful words, movements, and sacred spaces is hard-wired into us regardless of culture or background.
 Throughout most of human history — all over the world — we’ve integrated one animal into those rituals: the chicken.
-From symbols to food to sacrifices to developing vaccinations, the chicken is the most ubiquitous but overlooked creature essential to our existence.
-Our destinies and fates between our species are overlapping and intertwining like those with whom we choose to share our lives.

 Commissions are on-going.